onesketchyguy/mini-yaml/README.md

 - Updated gitignore to ignore vscode stuff.
 - Added `AddSequence(node, std::vector)` to YAML namespace.
 - Added sequence operator to Node
+- Added empty check to iterators, preventing looping endlessly.
+NOTE: This does NOT fix the iterator bug.